v0ss3n/projects/_posts/2024-10-22-hardware-software.md

 I would cover the bottom of the board with tape to avoid making any short circuits, for example if you want to glue a metal clip to the base to make it wearable.

 ![]({{ site.baseurl }}/assets\images\IMG_8527.JPG)

+### Resistors
+For the LEDs, we are using a 67 Ohm current limiting resistor.
+The values for the resistor in series with an LED depend on a couple of factors (color, power supply voltage, current rating); 67 Ohm is based on a power supply voltage of 3.3V, an average voltage drop of 2V and a current rating of the LED of 20 mA.
+There's calculators for this online :-) If you use a bigger value resistor, it will still work, but the LED will shine a little less bright.
+If you use a smaller value resistor, the LED may shine a bit brighter, but it could also break in the long term (theoretically).

+For the LDR there is a 4.7k Ohm resistor in your kit.
+I chose this value because it works well with the LDRs as they have a similar range.
+If you buy your own LDRs they may have different min and max values ​​so try it out or check the datasheet.

 ## Arduino code & circuits
 Example code can be found in the ```Arduino (code)``` folder.
 You can find examples on programmed and external, digital, analog and touch input, combined with light, motion or sound output.
 Below you can find how you should wire up the circuits on a breadboard.
 This is also described in the Arduino code files.
 Find out how they work in the Arduino code files too!